Computer Hope

 taskkill /f /im notepad.exe

-Kills the open notepad task, if open.
+Kills the open Notepad task.